Vulnerability Remediation

 Lessons learned

-The redesigned vulnerability remediation experience became the primary way users move from detection to action within the platform.
 By shifting the workflow to a vulnerability-first model, the experience reduced navigation depth, clarified decision-making, and aligned remediation with real-world security tasks.

 The work established a clearer, more scalable foundation for vulnerability management and helped position remediation as a core capability.